 Today one of our clients received a System.Net.WebException error on a newly deployed ASP.NET web application.
 Part of the exception was: “System.Net.WebException: The underlying connection was closed: Could not establish trust relationship for the SSL/TLS secure channel.“.
 Here is how we resolved that issue.

 (ASP).NET programmers have to keep certain rules in mind when developing high performance ASP.NET applications, and/or optimizing your existing ASP.NET website.
 A lot of information is available on this subject.
 In this post I’ll share some valuable posts, and I continue to update this post when I find something new.
-Posts about ASP.NET performance I frequently pass on to customers so they can improve their […]
+Posts about ASP.NET performance I […]

 Defend Against Cross-Site Scripting Using The HTML Encode Shortcuts.
 The .NET 4.0 & 4.5 frameworks introduced new syntax shortcuts to HTML encode dynamic content being rendered to the browser.
 These shortcuts provide an easy way to protect against Cross-Site Scripting (XSS) attacks in the newer versions of the .NET framework.